Holistische Arts

 • Combined approach: At HPV Health, we combine multiple approaches for the best result: local treatment, immune support, and monitoring.

-Important: escharotic treatment is not a replacement for a LEEP procedure in cases of severe abnormalities requiring immediate removal.
-It is a supplementary or alternative approach, depending on the severity and stage of the abnormalities.
+Important: escharotic treatment is not a replacement for a LEEP procedure in cases of severe abnormalities that require immediate removal.
+It is a supplemental or alternative approach depending on the severity and stage of the abnormalities.

 Still HPV positive after LEEP?
 Or looking for an alternative?

-At HPV Health, we help women who are still HPV-positive after a LEEP procedure or who are looking for an alternative approach.
-With comprehensive diagnostics and a tailored treatment plan, we work on clearing the virus.
+At HPV Health, we help women who are still HPV-positive after a LEEP procedure, or who are looking for an alternative approach.
+With comprehensive diagnostics and a customized treatment plan, we work on clearing the virus.

 Schedule an intake consultation